jayam923/brewdat-pltfrm-ghq-tech-template-adb/docs/table_optimizations.md

 Usually, it is recommended to set only one column as partition for a table.
 However, it is possible to set multiple partitions if this has the potential for improving performance.
 In those cases, it is recomended to set the lowest cardinality column as first partition.

-Be aware thoug that excessive number of partitions and small files should be avoided.
+Be aware though that excessive number of partitions and small files should be avoided.

 E.g.:
-- Table X holds orders data from all ABI zone.
+- Table X holds orders data from all ABI zones.
 - The expected amount of data is huge.
 - Every query should filter by zone and a period of time (creation date).
 - Zone and creation date are well distributed columns.
-- Then, zone and creation date could be used as partitions, respecting this order once zone cardinality is lower than creation date.
+- Then, zone and creation date could be used as partitions(respecting this order once zone cardinality is lower than creation date).

 *OPTIMIZE and ZORDER*